Skip to content

 Let me put it this way.
 For every minute you spend reading design articles, spend 10 minutes actually designing.

 Does that seem absurd?
 It’s not.
 What’s absurd is the idea that you can get better by passively browsing whatever happens to be the most recently tweeted article by your tech friends.
-You don’t want to read what’s hottest right now, you want to read the best.
-But is there one place that’s compiled all the best articles into a comprehensive curriculum?
-You get what you pay for there.

 So rather than recommend a bunch of other articles, I’m going to recommend exercises.
 These will be things that you do to get better at design.
-You will be CREATING things.
-Not just designs though; you will also be creating lists and resources for yourself to refer to down the road, effectively earning you compound interest on your time.

 my first UI design

-Or, to say it more clearly, we want to analyze what works in UI design – and what doesn’t.
+To build your design gut instinct, analyze what works in UI design – and what doesn’t.

 For this exercise, you should list apps/sites that have great UI (and those that have really bad UI) and you should articulate, as clearly as you can, why and what you like (or dislike) about them.